Find a Law Firm

 Find an Approved Solicitor on the New Street Mortgages Conveyancing Panel

-Frequently asked questions relating to the New Street Mortgages Solicitor Panel
+Common questions asked concerning the New Street Mortgages Conveyancing Panel

-I am looking for conveyancing quotes online.
-Can I be confident that all the practices that are identified on your site are on the New Street Mortgages conveyancing panel?
+I am searching for conveyancing quotes online.
+Can I be assured that all the law firms that are listed on your site are on the New Street Mortgages conveyancing panel?

-The law firms listed on our site have assured us via an online form that they are on the New Street Mortgages panel and agreed to advise us to take down their listing in the event of removal off of the New Street Mortgages panel.
-To date we have not been informed by either a mortgage company or a member of the public that the data about a specific firm being on the New Street Mortgages conveyancing panel is not accurate.
+The law firms on our directory have assured us via an online form that they are on the New Street Mortgages panel and agreed to advise us to take down their listing in the event of removal off of the New Street Mortgages panel.
+To date we have not been informed by either a mortgage company or a member of the public that the data about a specific firm being on the New Street Mortgages conveyancing panel is incorrect.

 Hi, thinking about buying a house off my mate.
-Once we agree a price, what’s the best way to move forward?
+Once we agree a price, what’s the best way to proceed?
 I hope to get a mortgage with New Street Mortgages.
-Is there anyway to cut out the solicitors to save us both money?
-My dad reckons back in the day he did a lot of it himself, just went into the land registry office and providing them with the info they needed himself
+Is it possible to avoid using solicitors to save on the costs?
+My father said that years ago it was possible to take the documents into the local Land Registry office and they did the rest

 If you are getting a mortgage with New Street Mortgages involved you will need to appoint a solicitor on the New Street Mortgages conveyancing panel.
 We would not encourage you to both use the same solicitors' firm.
 There are clear conflict of interest issues and it's not going to make a huge difference to the speed of the overall process.
 So as not to hold things us you should pass on your solicitors details to New Street Mortgages.
 Feel free to use our search tool to look for a licensed conveyancer or solicitor on the New Street Mortgages conveyancing panel.